How's Your Credit?

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You can qualify for a mortgage with a lower score, but the interest accumulated over time could be more than double that of an individual with a higher FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You'll still qualify for a mortgage with a lower score, but the interest accrued in the long run could be more than double that of an individual having a higher FICO score.

-Improving your FICO is the best way to ease into buying a home.
+Staying on top of your FICO score is the first step in buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are plans to boost your score.
-Building your FICO score takes time.
-It can be hard to make a significant change in your number with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+You want a stronger score, but how do you get there?
+Improving your FICO score takes time.
+It can be rare to make a significant change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+You'll improve your credit score by using these pointers:

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt taking up the balance one card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the bulk of your debt taking up the balance one card.

-- Retail cards and service station cards.
-For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and stay on top of your payments, which will raise your credit.
-You should always beware of charging a large balance for too long because these types of cards traditionally have a higher interest rate.
+- Apply for gas station cards or chain store credit.
+For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to start your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You should always avoid maintaining a large balance for too long because these types of cards normally have a larger interest rate.

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, make sure you pay them off in no more than two or three payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, pay them off in no more than two or three payments.

-Knowing the methods you can use to build up your credit score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Barrientos Properties, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Barrientos Properties, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.